Uncle Dave Macon: Death and legacy

 Macon continued to perform until shortly before his death on March 22, 1952, at Rutherford County Hospital in Murfreesboro.
 He was buried at Coleman Cemetery near Murfreesboro.
 His funeral was visited by more than 5,000 people and his pallbearers were George D. Hay, Kirk McGee, Roy Acuff, and Bill Monroe.
 He was inducted posthumously into the Country Music Hall of Fame in 1966.
 A monument was erected near Woodbury.
 His son Dorris and several bandmates (often including Sam and Kirk McGee) made sporadic appearances on the Grand Ole Opry as the Fruit Jar Drinkers until the early 1980s.

-During the second full weekend in July the city of Murfreesboro celebrates "Uncle Dave Macon Days."
-The event is held on the grounds of historic Cannonsburgh Village.
-This celebration hosts the national competitions for old-time clogging, buckdancing and old-time banjo.
+"Uncle Dave Macon Days" is an annual bluegrass music and dance festival.
+"Uncle Dave," as the festival is locally known started in 1978 on the grounds of the Rutherford County Courthouse in Murfreesboro, TN.
+After many years of growth, the festival moved to the Historic Cannonsburgh Village park, a short distance from the city's downtown square.
+"Uncle Dave" is now held at Hop Springs Beer Park on John Bragg Hwy. just outside of Murfreesboro, TN in September of each year.
+(In the beginning, "Uncle Dave" was held the first full weekend in July of each year.)
+The festival once hosted the national old-time clogging and buck dancing competitions, and since 1986 has hosted the national old time banjo competition.

 Macon's house, the Uncle Dave Macon House, still stands on Old Woodbury Pike in Kittrell, Tennessee, and is listed on the National Register of Historic Places.

 In 2014, the bridge over Cripple Creek in Kittrell was renamed the Uncle Dave Macon Bridge.